Skip to main content

 Boost modes

 Soft boost expressions support two modes: Multiplicative (default) amplifies products that already perform well on the base sort metric.
-The existing sort value is scaled by a boost factor, so products with higher base values receive a proportionally stronger lift.
+The existing sort value is scaled by a decaying boost factor, so products with higher base values receive a proportionally smaller lift.
 Best for promoting products that are already performing and have non-zero metric values.
-Additive (percentile-based) assigns a fixed position based on a configurable percentile target, boosting products even when they have zero or near-zero base values.
+Additive (percentile-based) lifts matching products in value space toward a target derived from the rest of the catalog, boosting them even when they have zero or near-zero base values.
 Best for sprinkling in products that may not have metric data yet — like new arrivals, recently restocked items, or products in a new category.

 Configuration parameters